-A4 is an antimicrobial peptide-based antibiotics that target emerging antibiotic resistance.
-In both in vitro and in vivo preclinical testing, A4 has shown broad-spectrum bactericidal activity against a number of both gram-positive and gram-negative bacteria.
-A4 has the potential to become the next generation of potent antimicrobial agents to combat common, but dangerous (especially multiple drug resistant; MDR) bacterial infections.
+A4 is an antimicrobial peptide-based antibiotic that targets drug-resistant bacteria.
+In both in vitro and in vivo preclinical testing, A4 has shown broad-spectrum bactericidal activity against both gram-positive and gram-negative bacteria.
+It is expected that A4 will also be effective against enveloped viruses.
+A4 has the potential to become the next generation of potent antimicrobial agents to combat common, but dangerous ¬— especially multiple drug resistant —infections.

 - First new class of antibiotics in over the last 30 years

 - Novel mechanism of action is expected to still possess strong efficacy against infections

 - A4-AMPs is in a fast-developing peptide-based antibiotic market that currently has limited competitors

 - Skin infections

 - Other MDR conditions